the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

   - [ ] Ask everyone to write their name indicating their participation in or absence from the meeting
 - [ ] Remind everyone to arrange microphone or headsets
   - [ ] If possible, provide any hardware that the organisation prefers to use
-- [ ] Clearly share the participation guideline, code of conduct and contact information of people who can help with any issues regarding the meeting
+  - [ ] Ask people to check before the meeting that their system and headsets are working
 - [ ] Send a reminder with link to the document and other important resources to all the participants a day in advance
 - [ ] Create slides or presentation that might be needed from organiser's side (welcome, wrap up)
+  - [ ] Add contact details, date and location of resources and licence, to make your slides reusable
 </details>

 #### Designated venues to participate from